-Vernier Caliper is a widely used linear measurement instrument with a least count of 0.02 mm.
+Vernier Caliper is a widely used linear measurement instrument with the least count of 0.02 mm.
 It is used to measure linear dimensions like length, diameter, depth.

-It is Basic Instrument of measurement, consist of two types of scale
+It is a Basic Instrument of measurement, consisting of two types of scale

-The main scale and the Vernier scale that can slide along the main scale.
-Two types of measurement we can do, the first one is through external jaw (measure external dimensions) and another one is internal jaw (measure internal dimensions).
+The main scale and the Vernier scale can slide along the main scale.
+Two types of measurement we can do, the first one is through the external jaw (measure external dimensions) and another one is the internal jaw (measure internal dimensions).

 learn more about Vernier Caliper in our Advance Engineering Metrology Course.